camelpac/alpaca-proxy-agent/README.md

 ### Directly from docker hub
 Nothing easier than that.
 - Make sure you have docker installed
+- make sure you have the updated image version by running this: `docker pull shlomik/alpaca-proxy-agent`
-- Execute this command: `docker run -p 8765:8765 shlomik/alpaca-proxy-agent`<br>
+- Execute this command: `docker run -it -p 8765:8765 shlomik/alpaca-proxy-agent`<br>
 note: You can change the port you're listening on just by doing this `-p xxxx:8765`
 ### Executing a local copy
 - Clone the repo: `git clone https://github.com/shlomikushchi/alpaca-proxy-agent.git`